catalin-cretu/verspaetung-transport-app/README.md

 ## Features
 - find a vehicle by line name
 - find the next arriving vehicle by stop ID
-- `TODO:` find a vehicle by time and coordinates
+- find a vehicle by time and coordinates
 - vehicle details
     - ID
 	- line